Even Pathology Residents Suffer From Burnout

 - Poor ergonomics.
 You were never taught proper desk ergonomics in medical school, so your current positioning and setup lead to back and neck pain.

 - Feeling like you'll never learn enough.
-You may get this creeping feeling that you will never be able to learn everything you need to become a practicing pathologist.
+You may get this creeping feeling that you will never be able to learn everything you need to to become a practicing pathologist.

 - Research.
 By comparison, some of our clinical colleagues have it easy when it comes to research expectations.
 Many pathology programs expect research without accounting for the labor intensiveness of the endeavor.
 Your schedule is already full of service and learning responsibilities, and it's rare that your program will allot time for your research.
 Regardless, you still are expected to produce abstracts and posters and submit manuscripts to journals.
 This doesn't include the times when clinical residents ask you to take histology pictures and teach them about their own research projects, and you're not guaranteed to be included as an author in their paper.